amueller/gco_python/README.md

 GCO implements alpha expansion and alpha beta swaps using graphcuts.
 These can be used to efficiently find low energy configurations of certain energy functions.
 Note that from a probabilistic viewpoint, GCO works in log-space.

+Note that all input arrays are assumed to be in int32.
+This means that float potentials must be rounded!

+These algorithms can only deal with certain energies.
+Unfortunately I have not figured out yet how to convert C++ errors to Python.
+If an unknown error is raised, it probably means that you used an invalid energy function.
+Look at the gco README for details.

 This package gives a high level interface to gco, providing the following functions: